 - 100% portable

 - Makes potty training possible with a busy lifestyle

 When is the best time to start potty training boys?

-Most child experts agree that there is no specific age to start potty training.
-Pay attention to your child’s social queues and behaviors.
+Most child experts agree that there’s no specific age to start potty training.
+Pay attention to your child’s social cues and behaviors.
 When they are physically able and interested in using the toilet, give it a go.
 Don’t get frustrated if it isn’t an immediate success.